 Nature Walks & Cycle Routes

 It was essential that eco-friendliness was at the forefront of The Tawny from the very start.
 Materials used to build our incredible Huts, Lookouts, Treehouses, Boathouses and Retreats were carefully considered, based on their environmental impact.
 There is also no flood lighting or 'street' lighting of this precious landscape.
-Providing eco-baths and utilising food waste to nourish the gardens are just a couple of the many ways that we are making positive strides towards environmental sustainability.
+Providing eco-baths and 'pinning' structures into the ground to prevent tree-root damage are just a couple of the many ways that we are making positive strides towards environmental sustainability.